Grégoire Mour

 Roméo et Juliette - Opéra de Massy 2026

-René Jacobs has invited him to perform the roles of Remendado (Carmen) with the B’Rock ensemble and Pastore (L’Orfeo) with the Freiburger Barockorchester, in venues such as the Philharmonies of Paris, Berlin, and Hamburg, as well as the Teatro Real in Madrid and the Liceu in Barcelona.
+René Jacobs has also invited him to perform the roles of Remendado (Carmen) with the Ensemble B’Rock and Pastore (L’Orfeo) with the Freiburger Barockorchester, in venues such as the Philharmonies de Paris, Berlin, and Hamburg, as well as the Teatro Real in Madrid and the Liceu in Barcelona.

-In concert, he has appeared in a Rossini program with the Orchestre de l’Opéra de Lyon, Saint-Saëns’ Christmas Oratorioand Mozart’s Requiem with the Orchestre National des Pays de la Loire, Mozart’s Requiem again with the Radio France Choir, and Beethoven’s Ninth Symphony with the Strasbourg Philharmonic Choir.
+In concert, he has been heard in a Rossini program with the Orchestre de l’Opéra de Lyon, Saint-Saëns’ Oratorio de Noël and Mozart’s Requiem with the Orchestre national des Pays de la Loire, Mozart’s Requiem again with the Chœur de Radio-France, and Beethoven’s 9ème Symphonie with the Chœur Philharmonique de Strasbourg.

-A member of the Opéra de Lyon Studio from 2017 to 2019, Grégoire Mour performed the roles of Uldino (Attila) and Abdallo (Nabucco) under the baton of Daniele Rustioni, as well as the Prince and the Jester (La Belle au bois dormant by Respighi), Torquemada (L’Heure Espagnole), Borsa (Rigoletto), Rodolphe (Guillaume Tell), Marshal Trac (Le Roi Carotte), and the Young Prisoner (From the House of the Dead).
+A member of the Studio of the Opéra de Lyon from 2017 to 2019, he performed there the roles of Uldino (Attila) and Abdallo (Nabucco) under the baton of Daniele Rustioni, as well as the Prince and the Jester (La Belle au bois dormant by Respighi), Torquemada (L’Heure Espagnole), Borsa (Rigoletto), Rodolphe (Guillaume Tell), Maréchal Trac (Le Roi Carotte), and the Young Prisoner (From the House of the Dead).

-Graduated from the Conservatoire National Supérieur de Musique et de Danse de Paris and the Guildhall School of Music and Drama in London, after training as a dancer at the Conservatoire de Lyon, Grégoire Mour also refined his theatrical skills at the Cours Florent in Paris.
-He has been a laureate of the Royaumont Foundation and the Académie de la Voix at the Fondation des Treilles.
+A graduate of the Conservatoire National Supérieur de Musique et de Danse de Paris and the Guildhall School of Music and Drama in London, after training as a dancer at the Conservatoire de Lyon, Grégoire Mour also refined his theatrical skills at the Cours Florent in Paris.
+He has also been a laureate of the Fondation Royaumont and of the Académie de la Voix at the Fondation des Treilles.

-Interested in musical theatre repertoire, Grégoire Mour performed at the Théâtre du Châtelet in the world premiere of Pourquoi j’ai mangé mon père? as Uncle Ian, as Bernardo (West Side Story by Bernstein) with the English company Vivo d’Arte, and in the title role of Gershwin in a show built around the composer’s music.
+Interested in musical theatre repertoire, Grégoire Mour performed at the Théâtre du Châtelet as Uncle Ian in the world premiere of Pourquoi j’ai mangé mon père?, as Bernardo (West Side Story by Bernstein) with the English company Vivo d’Arte, and in the title role of Gershwin in a show built around the composer’s music.

-He has also appeared at London’s Barbican Hall in the opera Alice in Wonderland (Unsuk Chin) with the BBC Symphony Orchestra, and as an Elder Brother in The Hogboon, a creation by Sir Peter Maxwell Davies with the London Symphony Orchestra conducted by Sir Simon Rattle.
+He has also appeared at the Barbican Hall in London in Alice in Wonderland by Unsuk Chin with the BBC Symphony Orchestra, and as an Elder Brother in The Hogboon, a creation by Sir Peter Maxwell Davies with the London Symphony Orchestra conducted by Sir Simon Rattle.

-Grégoire Mour has been represented by RSB Artists since 2019.
+Grégoire Mour has been represented by RSBA since 2019.